keawade/keawade.github.io/_posts/2015-12-28-Advent_of_Code.md

 comments: true
 ---

-SECOND PUZZLE
-This first set of puzzles involves Santa navigating an infinite high-rise building with and infinite basement.
-Santa is given instructions in the form of a string of parentheses which tell him to go up or down one floor.
+The elves have run out of wrapping paper and ribbon!
+For this puzzle we are given the dimensions of a bunch of presents as a list of strings and are asked to compute how much wrapping paper and ribbon should be ordered to wrap the remaining presents.

 <!--more-->